 What is a plant-based diet?

-, a person eats mostly whole grains, fresh fruits and vegetables, legumes (beans, peas, and lentils), unsalted nuts, and healthy oils like olive oil.
+With a plant-based diet, a person eats mostly whole grains, fresh fruits and vegetables, legumes (beans, peas, and lentils), unsalted nuts, and healthy oils like olive oil.
 You also stay away from processed foods (certain canned foods and soups and packaged meats), refined grains (white bread, white rice), snack-foods (potato chips, cookies) and sugar-sweetened beverages.
 Although meat, fish, poultry, and other animal products are allowed, they are eaten less often and only in small portions.
 People who choose a plant-based diet usually do it for health reasons rather than religious, cultural, or ethical concerns.
 Plant-based diets have been shown to have many health benefits, especially for heart health.

 Can I follow a plant-based or vegetarian diet if I have kidney disease or kidney failure?